Orb-H/rotaeno-rating/README.md

 1. Collect all the charts from each song.
 1. Collect score data from each song, according to the rule below.
    - Collect `I`, `II`, and `III` charts.
    - If both `IV` and `IV-α` exist, pick the one with the higher chart rating value.
+Otherwise, pick the existing one.
 1. Sort the chart rating values in a descending order.
 (Higher first)
 1. Pick the first 40 of them and calculate the rating as below: ($c_i$ is the chart rating of $i$-th chart)
    $$